How Does One Deal With A Life Changing Moment

 We were in search of our identity

 I have increasingly wondered what it would be like, how wonderful beyond the conception of words, to have in the one room towards the closure of one’s life, all your adversaries—I have never liked the word enemy.
 To reveal to each and every one of these souls that without their presence, the puzzle would not be complete.
 Even, if as Seneca has said, we are injured most by what we do not expect.
 I say to myself even during the excruciating hours, I would not be who I am today without you.
 To embrace these adversaries tightly and to whisper into their ear which too has been aching: “We were in search of our identity.
 I have always loved you.”
 In the panic of this pursuit we enter into the realms of brokenness.
 Wounded we are all in need of healing.
-And then to paraphrase and to hear from each other's mouths those words which on this earth bring us closer to divinity than any other: “All is now forgiven.
+To then paraphrase those great words which on this earth will bring us closer to the divinity than most any other: “All is now forgiven.
 We knew not what we did.”
 The adversary is a good teacher.
-If not for you, these words I am now writing would not be born.
+If not for you, this prayer that I am now setting down, would not have been born.
 To weep those melliferous tears of pure joy before it all ends in this room where the great peace will now at last begin to reign.
 I wonder how much of the pain we have suffered came down to a misunderstanding?
 Or that an hour would not have reconciled us the one to the other.
 All else outside the realm of love and forgiveness, when that final moment comes—and it will come to us all, was possessed of little enduring value or meaning.
 Release the other from their hurt.
 Do not leave them frozen like a deer caught in headlights.

 Seminary: The most difficult thing would be to change ourselves